padmakarPi/ibis-poc-demo/docs/implementation/date-picker-implementation-guide.md

 - `Customization`: Supports various customization options such as styles, formats, and width etc.

+- `Dark Mode Support` : Toggle between dark and light themes using the mode prop.

 ### Installation

 To install VDatePicker, run the following command: